Tokyo Weather in March: Cherry Blossom Timing, Wearing & Travel Tips

 3. Things to Do in Tokyo in March 2026

-1) Cherry Blossom Experiences in Tokyo
+1) Immerse in the Cherry Blossom Season in Tokyo

 Cherry Blossom Forecast in Tokyo for March 2026

-Based on historical patterns and recent climate trends, cherry blossoms in Tokyo typically begin opening in the second half of March, with the first blooms often appearing around mid- to late March.
-Under normal Tokyo weather conditions in March, full bloom usually occurs about seven to ten days after the initial opening.
+Under normal Tokyo weather in March, peak bloom generally occurs about seven to ten days after the initial opening.
 This places the peak viewing window from late March to early April.

 Tokyo's cityscape of iconic cherry blossom locations: